carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 ---
 ## What is a Conda environment

-From the official [Conda documentation][conda-env-docs] a Conda environment is a directory that contains a specific collection of Conda packages that you have installed.
-For example, you may be working on a research project that requires NumPy 1.16 and its dependencies, while another environment associated with an finished project has NumPy 1.12 (because version 1.12 was the most current version of NumPy at the time the project wrapped).
+A [Conda environment][conda-env-docs] is a directory that contains a specific collection of Conda packages that you have installed.
+For example, you may be working on a research project that requires NumPy 1.16 and its dependencies, while another environment associated with an finished project has NumPy 1.12 (perhaps because version 1.12 was the most current version of NumPy at the time the project finished).
 If you change one environment, your other environments are not affected.
 You can easily activate or deactivate environments, which is how you switch between them.

 ## Creating environments

 To create a new environment for Python development using `conda` you should use the `create` command as follows.

 ~~~
 $ conda create --name my-first-conda-env python